docarray/docarray/docs/fundamentals/jina-support/index.md

+(jina-support)=
 # Jina

 DocArray focuses on the local & monolith developer experience.
 [Jina](https://github.com/jina-ai/jina) scales DocArray to the Cloud.
+DocArray is also the default transit format in Jina, Executors talk to each other via serialized DocArray.
 The picture below shows their relations.

 ```{figure} position-jina-docarray.svg
 :width: 80%

 ```

-The picture below summarizes your development journey with DocArray and Jina.
-First move horizontally left with DocArray, that often means improving quality and completing logics on a local environment.
+The next picture summarizes your development journey with DocArray and Jina.
+With a new project, first move horizontally left with DocArray, that often means improving quality and completing logics on a local environment.
 When you are ready, move vertically up with Jina, equipping your application with service endpoint, scalability and cloud-native features.
 Finally, you reach the point your service is ready for production.

 ```{figure} position-jina-docarray-2.svg
 :width: 80%